-WP Puppet Theatre is creating a community video of a modern day story about Canada’s new avian emblem – the Gray Jay.
-We will be inviting one hundred and fifty or more, local, national and international participants of all ages, and their puppets, to read and record the story, one line at a time.
+WP Puppet Theatre is creating a community video of a modern-day story about Canada’s new (unofficial) avian emblem – the Gray Jay.
+We are inviting one hundred and fifty or more, local, national and international participants of all ages, and their puppets, to read and film the story, The Gray Jay and the Magpie by Ken Lee, one line at a time.
 Why?
-We’re celebrating Canada’s 150th anniversary of Confederation!
+We’re marking Canada’s 150th anniversary of Confederation!
 One line for each year.

 Would you like to participate in our Canada 150 Project? > click for more information